Nick and Georgina met in 2022 at a work conference. They were both divorced, single parents of teenage kids, and lived 200 miles away from each other.

 • You could send your partner a parcel of their favourite sweets, booze, books, or flowers.
 This is a lovely chance to show that you remember important information about them, like their favourite chocolates or brand of biscuits.

 For Nick and Georgina, spreadsheets were the – unusual – way to go.
 “We’re both accountants and so we use spreadsheets all the time.
 Nick set up a funny Excel sheet about all the things he was looking forward to doing with me over 2023.
-When we’d achieved one of them, he’d add notes (like a TripAdvisor review) and attach photos.
+When we’d done one of them, he’d add notes (like a TripAdvisor review) and attach photos.
 It was really sweet.”

 2. Maintain a positive attitude